 We have a “Dark Web person” already - Your IT department may take it seriously enough that they’ve designated a person to regularly monitor the Dark Web to look for mentions of your company so that they can take action if data appears.
 The belief is that since you already have someone “on it” there’s little more that can or needs to be done.

-The problem is that one person attempting to monitor the entire Dark Web is extremely inefficient, and likely ineffective.
+The problem is that one person attempting to monitor the entire Dark Web is extremely inefficient and likely ineffective.
 Marketplaces on the Dark Web typically require individual logins and may also require a referral to get access.
 What this means is that even if your “Dark Web person” has managed to gain access, they will be needing to continually login to each one of these sites on a regular basis.
-This is inefficient, and unlikely to be effective.
+This is inefficient as a threat intelligence strategy and unlikely to be effective.

-Nothing you can do - Even if your data has appeared on the Dark Web, the common belief holds that there is little that can be done to track down criminals.
+Nothing you can do - Even if your data has appeared on the Dark Web, the common belief holds that there is little that can be done to track down criminals and that threat intelligence is a waste of time.
 After all, it’s anonymous, and nearly impossible to track criminals down, so the Dark Web is just an unfortunate reality.

-The truth is that there are plenty of things that can be done; criminals on the Dark Web are caught regularly.
+The truth is that there are plenty of things that can be done; criminals on the Dark Web are caught regularly with the right threat intelligence processes in place.
 Many of the biggest marketplaces such as the infamous “Silk Road” have been taken down.
-Also, the more you know about what data about your company being out there, the more resources you have for fixing potential breaches.
+Also, the more you know about what data about your company is out there in various online locations, the more resources you have for fixing potential breaches.

-With BreachAlert, you can automate much of the process.
-We have access to and can regularly scan the major marketplaces for any mentions of your company, your employees, or your customer data.
+With Skurio threat intelligence, you can automate much of the process.
+We have access to and can regularly scan the major marketplaces for any mentions of your company, your employees, or your customer data protection.

 We have methods for matching information discovered on the Dark Web against known breaches.
-We can provide you with the information you need to prevent the next big attack on your systems.
-Learn more about BreachAlert today.
+We can provide you with the cyber threat intelligence you need to prevent the next big attack on your systems.
+Learn more about BreachAlert Dark Web Intelligence today.